-Strong enough for preemies to older babies, you’ll be able to carry your baby hands-free for the long haul.
+Strong enough for preemies, newborn babies and bigger babies, you’ll be able to carry your baby without using your hands.
 Color options not only give you excellent choices for warm weather but choices to suit your style.

-My favorite of these five by far is the Kids N’ Such 4-in-1 Baby Wrap Carrier and Ring Sling.
-This is my top choice because it combines two of my favorite styles of baby carriers for nursing: the classic wrap and the ring sling.
+My favorite of these choices by far is the Kids N’ Such 4-in-1 Baby Wrap Carrier and Ring Sling.
+This is my top choice because it combines two of my favorite styles of baby carriers for breastfeeding: the classic wrap and the ring sling.

 You really can’t go wrong with a good wrap.
 You can watch tons of videos to learn the different ways to use it.
-You’ll find that you can wrap your baby close to your chest or tummy and keep them to the side.
-Additionally, you can use the rings to sling your baby or hold them on your hip.
+You’ll find that you can wrap your baby by your chest or tummy and keep them to the side.
+Additionally, you can use the rings to sling your baby or hold your baby on your hip.